yoyozbi/sos-plugin/README.md

 - Disconnect's 3v3 monthly tournaments
 - GoldRushGG
 - Minor League Esports
-- Rocket Soccar Confederation
-- Women's Car Ball Championships by CrimsonGaming
+- Women's Car Ball Championships by CrimsonWings
 - Rocket Baguette
+- And many more!

 ## BakkesMod SDK Setup
 The solution contains $(BAKKESMODSDK) environment variable references for the SDK.
 Create your own environment variable (use Google) point to the SDK base and the configuration will handle the rest